 Lead is a common environmental contaminant.
 Exposure to lead is a preventable risk that exists in all areas of the United States.
-Like other counties in New York, Broome County has older housing stock, major highways and industries that have historically contributed to lead contamination.
-The risk to Broome County children is real.
-Reduced lead use in paint, gasoline and other products has helped to decrease rates of lead poisoning, but research has found that even very low levels of lead can have serious irreversible effects on children.
-Young children and pregnant women are especially vulnerable to the harmful effects of lead exposure.
-Lead poisoning can cause many problems with growth, behavior, and ability to learn.
+Like other counties in New York, Broome and Tioga County has older housing stock, major highways and industries that have historically contributed

-The Broome County Health Department offers services to all children with elevated blood lead levels through the Lead Poisoning Prevention Program (LPPP).
+The Broome and Tioga County Health Departments offer services to all children with elevated blood lead levels through the Lead Poisoning Prevention Program (LPPP).
 LPPP's role is to survey and coordinate appropriate follow up for lead poisoned children.
 Staff members inform parents about strategies to prevent and reduce exposure to lead hazards.
 They can provide home visits to educate parents about lead hazards and perform environmental investigations.
 Referrals are made to Maternal Child Health and Development for home visits by a public health nurse to offer lead poisoning prevention guidance, child developmental assessments, and specific nutritional recommendations.
 LPPP coordinates communications and activities between the Regional Lead Poisoning Resource Center, health care providers and parents.
+In Broome County, 3226 blood lead tests for children were performed and tracked in 2015.
+In Tioga County, 651 blood lead tests for children were performed and tracked in 2015.
+Although these numbers look small in comparison, Tioga County has more than double the incident rate of lead poisoning than that of upstate New York.

-In Broome County, 3424 blood lead tests for children were performed and tracked in 2014.Blood lead levels of 10 mcg/dl or greater are elevated and require action.
-Blood lead levels of 5 mcg/dl are at the CDC "reference value".
+Blood lead levels of 10 mcg/dl or greater are elevated and require action.
+Blood lead levels of 5mcg/dl are at the CDC "reference value".
 The reference value level is based on the U.S. population of children ages 1-5 years who are in the highest 2.5% of children when tested for lead in their blood.
-The following chart shows the results by blood lead levels.
+Tioga County's LPPP staff follow all of the children with blood lead levels of 5mcg/dL or higher.
+The following chart shows the results by blood lead levels for Broome County.

-Elevated blood lead levels (mcg/dl) 2014 Total number of blood lead test results (2014) Number of test results from those having their first screening (2014)
+Elevated blood lead levels Total number of blood Number of test results

+(mcg/dl) 2015 lead test results (2015) from those having their

+first screening (2015)

-5-9 227 Data not available
+5-9 174 Data not available

-10-14 48 11
+10-14 51 19

-15-19 20 5
+15-19 29 4

-20 and above 64 8
+20 and above 71 11

 LPPP strives to increase lead testing rates to better identify and serve those children with elevated blood lead levels.
-Staff prepares and presents information to health care providers, day care directors, parents and other organizations with ties to children's health.
-Presentations emphasize recognizing lead hazards, preventing lead poisoning and clarifying the New York State Public Health Laws which state that every child shall be tested for lead at age one and again at age two by their health care provider.
+Broome County staff prepared and presented information to health care providers, day care directors, parents and other organizations with ties to children's health.
+The Tioga County LPPP has also done presentations to code enforcement and to the Board of Health and to the county legislators.
+A letter was written for the realtors and town/village offices to give to people who get permits to renovate their home to advise people how to renovate safely.
+Presentations emphasized recognizing lead hazards, preventing lead poisoning and clarifying the New York State Public Health Laws which state that every child shall be tested for lead at age one and again at age two by their health care provider.
 Each child shall be assessed for their risk to lead exposure at each routine well-child visit at least until age six.
 Pregnant women also should be assessed for their risk to lead exposure.